Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/rewards/set-global-cooldown.md

 How long the new cooldown should be.

 ### Additive
-Sets the cooldown relative to the prvious cooldown.
+Sets the cooldown relative to the previous cooldown.

 ### Set From Reward
 Gets the current cooldown from the selected reward and fills in the Cooldown field.